YMMV: Commodore 64

 - The SID chip is so awesome that the metal band Machinae Supremacy relies on it for their sound.

 - Even Better Sequel: To the VIC-20.
 The Amiga was one to the C64.

 - Fanon Discontinuity: The C64 had successors other than the C128 — the TED series, specifically the Plus/4 and the C16.
 Although the Plus/4 sold somewhat well in Europe, its graphics and sound capabilities were a pale shadow of the C64's and ultimately rendered it a historical footnote.

 - First Installment Wins: The C64 was still much more popular than the 128, outlasting it by several years.

-- Germans Love David Hasselhoff: The machine was eclipsed by PCs and Macs in America during the latter half of the '80s, but was still hugely popular overseas, only being discontinued when Commodore imploded.
+- Germans Love David Hasselhoff: The machine was eclipsed by PCs and, to a lesser extent, Macs in the computer market and by the Nintendo Entertainment System on the gaming front in America during the latter half of the '80s but was still hugely popular overseas, only being discontinued when Commodore itself imploded in 1994.

 - Sequel Displacement: The machine is much better remembered than the VIC-20 which preceded it.